dwrrehman/programming_language/readme.md

-# A Programming Langauge Created By Daniel Rehman.
+# A Programming Language Created By Daniel Rehman.

-this is a programming lang. its pretty awesome.
+this is a programming language. its pretty awesome.

 ### hello world program: